medaliklai/gestion_pharamacie_-client_php/README.md

 # gestion_pharamacie_-client_php
-this app is to manage the pharmacies and to help the clients  to find the what they need of drugs in pharmacies
+this app is to manage the pharmacies and to help the clients  to find  what they need of drugs in pharmacies